 Co-Founder, Confident Kid Club

-Katharine’s 28-year teaching career has focused on using innovative and effective teaching strategies with a particular emphasis on children with special needs and their families.
-She holds a Masters of Science in Early Childhood Education & Teaching Young Children with Special Needs from Wheelock College, where she was the first ever recipient of a dual degree/certification in 1993.
-She received her Bachelors of Science in Child and Family Studies from Syracuse University in 1991.
+Katharine’s teaching career of over 20 years has focused on using innovative and effective teaching strategies with a particular emphasis on children with special needs and their families.
+She holds a Master of Science degree in Early Childhood Education & Teaching Young Children with Special Needs from Wheelock College, where she was the first ever recipient of a dual degree/certification in 1993.
+She received her Bachelor of Science degree in Child and Family Studies from Syracuse University in 1991.
 Katharine has dual certification as a Teacher of Young Children With Special Needs Ages 3–7 and Early Childhood Education Nursery School – 6th Grade.
 Specific interests and training expertise include:

 - Sensory processing

 - Social skills development in children

 - Head teacher in therapeutic preschools/early intervention programs

 - Substitute teacher at the elementary school level

 - Special Ed Itinerant Teacher (SEIT) in Westchester County preschools and homes

 - Head teacher—innovative inclusion classroom for 3–5 year olds in New Rochelle, NY

 Katharine’s substantive knowledge of behavior intervention strategies and her intuitive nature allow her to easily establish a strong rapport with young children.
 By recognizing and respecting children’s different learning styles, Katharine helps to build on strengths and enable transitions to less restrictive environments.
 Through ongoing communication with parents she facilitates reinforcement of skills in home and community settings.
 She has a natural love for working with young children and an inherent ability to leverage a child’s strengths to foster success.